 An architect shall not be subject to these requirements if:

 (1) The architect has been granted emeritus status by the board; or

-(2) The architect otherwise meets all renewal requirements and is called to active military service, has a serious medical condition, or can demonstrate to the board other like hardship, the upon the board's so finding, the architect may be excused from some or all of these requirements.
+(2) The architect otherwise meets all renewal requirements and has a serious medical condition, or can demonstrate to the board other like hardship, the upon the board's so finding, the architect may be excused from some or all of these requirements.